jrouquie/xfab/Tips.md

 *Organisation*

-Don't forget your USB key when leaving the fablab.
+Don't forget your USB key when leaving X-Fab.

+*Dimensions*

+There is a high chance that the final dimensions will differ from the one you defined with your CAD software.
+With the laser this is called burn factor or kerf.
+Depending on the power the laser will scrape more or less material.
+With the 3D printers this will depend on the calibration of the machine.
+In order to correct those it is recommanded to model parametrically.

 *Laser*